Call for Papers

 - ✓ 1,000-2,000 words

-- ✓ Include research area, purpose, methodology, findings, and contributions
+- ✓ Include research field, objectives, methodology, key findings, and contributions

 📚 Full Paper Requirements